Help us match you with local pros in your area

 Ductwork Cleaning | $374-$936 |

-It's important to choose an HVAC company that employs technicians with the proper qualifications and expertise.
-HVAC contractors in all states have federal requirements set by the Environmental Protection Agency (EPA).
-To obtain the EPA Section 608 Technician Certification, individuals must pass an exam (the type of exam depends on the kind of equipment they plan to work with).
+Choose an HVAC company with skilled technicians who have proper licensing and experience.
+In all states, HVAC contractors have federal requirements set by the Environmental Protection Agency (EPA).
+To obtain the EPA Section 608 Technician Certification, a contractor must pass an exam (the type of exam depends on the kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
-All other licensing requirements are handled at the state level.
+All other licensing requirements are handled on a state-by-state basis.

-In North Carolina, HVAC contractors are required to be licensed via the State Board of Examiners of Plumbing, Heating and Fire Sprinkler Contractors.
+In North Carolina, HVAC contractors must be licensed by the State Board of Examiners of Plumbing, Heating and Fire Sprinkler Contractors.
 Not all individuals who work for a licensed firm need to be individually licensed; however, all work must be supervised by a licensed contractor.
-A contractor may hold multiple different licenses for different kinds of jobs.
-You should also look at a company's reviews and complaints on sites such as Yelp, Google Reviews, and the Better Business Bureau (BBB).
-Pick a company with glowing feedback and stories of satisfied customers.
+Contractors may hold multiple different licenses for different types of jobs.
+Reviewing feedback on Google Reviews, the Better Business Bureau (BBB), Yelp, and similar sites can assist your decision.
+Choose a provider with great reviews and reports of positive customer experiences.

-Make sure you understand the details of any project before it begins.
-For HVAC repairs, have your provider specify which parts require replacement and why.
-Confirm that your technician will clean and test the system after the repair to ensure that everything works.
-When getting a replacement, ask the contractor to explain the new HVAC system estimated installation time, energy efficiency, brand, features, and model.
-Before signing a contract, you should understand the process your provider will use to properly size the system for your home and the price you'll pay.
+It’s important to understand what the work process will look like.
+For HVAC repairs, the company should list the particular parts that need replacement and why.
+Confirm that your technician will clean and test the full system afterward to ensure proper functioning.
+For replacement, ask the contractor to explain the new HVAC system model, features, energy efficiency, brand, and estimated installation time.
+Before work begins, you should understand how your provider will size the system appropriately for your home and the price you'll pay.

-Trustworthy HVAC companies stand behind their work with warranties.
+Trustworthy HVAC companies back their work with warranties.
 Compare warranties from different companies, keeping in mind that more comprehensive coverage is better.
-Look for the provider that offers the most coverage for a fair price.
+Look for the company that provides the most coverage for a fair price.

-Generally, you should have your HVAC system inspected twice a year.
-After that inspection, your HVAC technician will tell you what services are needed.
-You should also have an inspection if you start to notice any issues, like leaks, strange noises, or unusual smells.
-If you have ductwork in your home, it should be serviced every few years.
+You should have your HVAC system inspected twice annually.
+Following an inspection, your technician will tell you what services are required.
+You should also schedule an inspection if you start noticing issues such as leaks, strange noises, or unusual smells.
+If your home has ductwork, you should have it inspected every few years.

-You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
-Keep your thermostat temperature as close to the outside temperature as you comfortably can, and avoid making drastic changes in temperature all at once.
+You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
+Keep your thermostat temperature as close to the outside temperature as is comfortable, and avoid making drastic changes in temperature all at once.
 Keep your roof in good shape and seal any door or window leaks to help keep cool air in.
 Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.

 Generally, HVAC installation or replacement takes between one and three days for the entire system.
 Installing or replacing an air conditioning unit or a furnace takes anywhere from about half a day up to two days.
 The exact amount of time will be based on things like the size of your house, how easily accessible different areas are, and whether your technician runs into any problems.

 For a 2,000-square-foot home, you should look for around 2.5 to 5 tons of air conditioning capacity.
-In Conover, you'll probably want to choose a unit that's on the higher end of this range.
+In Conover, you'll probably want to explore units on the higher end of this range.
 For a house over 1,000 square feet, central air will be more effective than window units for cooling.

 For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
 In Conover, you may be able to make do with a lower-capacity furnace.